nodeshift/tutorial/README.md

 ### Building a Cloud-Ready Express.js Application

-This will show you how to take a Node.js application and make it "cloud-ready" and adding support for Cloud Native Computing Foundation (CNCF) technologies.
+This will show you how to take a Node.js application and make it "cloud-ready" by adding support for Cloud Native Computing Foundation (CNCF) technologies.

 In this self-paced tutorial you will: